JetSetIlly/Gopher2600/README.md

 	* Setting of panel switches
 	* Automatic application of ROM patches

-The asterisks in the list indicate that these features are by now means infallible.
+The asterisks in the list indicate that these features are experimental.
 They have performed well during development but there will undoubtedly be cases when the systems fail.
 To mitigate this, Gopher2600's setup system is available (although, as yet the specifying of input type is not supported).

-There is a lot to add to the project but the principle ommissions as it currently stands are:
+There is a lot to add to the project but the key ommissions as it currently stands are:

 * Not all CPU instructions are implemented.
 Although adding the missing opcodes when encountered should be straightforward.